artghieri/A-Introduction-to-Python-3/guide.md

 print(capitalize_name)  # 'Jean-luc picard'
 ```

-String methods don’t just work on string literals.
-You can also use the `.lower()` method on a string assigned to a variable:
+You can also use string methods on strings stored in variables.
+For example:

 ```python
 >>> name = "Jean-luc Picard"